Hava-Kantrowitz/spreadsheets/resources/README.txt

 HOMEWORK 8

 When our provider's gave us their code, they informed us that they had never gotten their views to render.
 They also did not provide us with a controller interface.
 We asked them to send their controller interface and to give us an estimate as to when their view would be working.
 They replied that they did not have a controller interface and were dropping the class and therefore unable to create and provide one.
 The lack of a controller interface or any connection to the model in the view classes that we were provided meant we were unable to connect the given view to our controller, and therefore it wasn't possible to implement any features.
 In order to work around their broken view and get it to render, we created several decorators that added the basic functionality needed for rendering.
 The code we added, and the reasoning behind each, is documented and described in our Code Critique.

-Professor Lerner said the lack of the controller interface in the provider's code was okay, provided we document it.

 ProviderAdapter: Placed within our model code, this class adapts our model into the model interface the provider's view is expecting to work with.

 ProviderViewExtender: Placed within our view code, this class enables the provider's concrete view classes to implement their own view interface in order to allow us to interact with it.

 ProviderViewRenderer: Placed within our view code, this class enhances the provider's view in order to allow it to render.